top of page

 In the 1860’s, during the reign of King Tāwhaio, war broke out in Waikato as a result of the colonisation process.
 Large scale, illegal confiscation of Tainui land resulted.
 During this time a British signal post was built on this hill, the trenches of which remain under the Cathedral.

 In 1884 on land at the foot of the present Cathedral the church was dedicated and consecrated in 1887.
 A new hall which was not shared with the local community was built in 1893.
-The new church however was built with Kahikatea and was badly affected by borer and a fund was set up to enable a new church to be built.
+The new church however was built with Kahikatea and was badly affected by borer and a fund was set up to enable another new church to be built.

 Modelled on a 15th Century Norfolk Church and designed in ferro-concrete by Warren and Blechynden of Hamilton, the present St Peter’s was completed in 1916 and was the fourth church to be built in the area and the third on this site.

-St Peter’s Cathedral is the mother church for the Anglican Diocese of Waikato and shares this role with St Mary’s Cathedral in new Plymouth.
+St Peter’s Cathedral is the mother church for the Anglican Diocese of Waikato and Taranaki and shares this role with St Mary’s Cathedral in new Plymouth.
 The Cathedral is also a vibrant parish in its own right with the Dean of the Cathedral as its Vicar.

 Last update: RH 16/05/2020